Anna868/simplified-concepts/Linear-Algebra-for-QM-Part2.md

 So the objective of this section is to describe a linear algebraic procedure which converts a generic vector basis into an orthonormal basis for the same vector space.
 This procedure is known as the **Gram-Schmidt Procedure**

-Instead of presenting a rigorous proof of this procedure, I prefer to rpresent it through a set of examples which makes the logic of the method easier to grasp and to abstract in higher dimensions of vector spaces.
+Instead of presenting a rigorous proof of this procedure, I prefer to represent it through a set of examples which makes the logic of the method easier to grasp and to abstract in higher dimensions of vector spaces.

 ### Example 1: